ankitagoel11/interactive-web/README.md

 ## Optional Challenge Assignment

-The following task is completely optional
+The following task is completely optional:

 * Adapt the Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the Weekly Washing Frequency obtained from the route `/wfreq/<sample>`